RainEggplant/chatgpt-telegram-bot/README.md

     >
     > Using the browserless API may result in charges based on the model you use, as defined in the `api.v4.completionParams` (the default value depends on the version of your `chatgpt` node module).
 Get more details about this from [the issue section](https://github.com/transitive-bullshit/chatgpt-api/issues) of the API repository.
     >
     > Alternatively, if you prefer to avoid charges, you can utilize the community reverse proxy servers that mimic OpenAI's completions API.
-Please refer to [this](https://github.com/transitive-bullshit/chatgpt-api/blob/main/demos/demo-reverse-proxy.ts) for more details.
+Please refer to [this](https://github.com/transitive-bullshit/chatgpt-api/blob/main/demos/demo-reverse-proxy.ts) and [this](https://github.com/waylaidwanderer/node-chatgpt-api#using-a-reverse-proxy) for more details.

 Then you can start the bot with: